Theatre & Dance Department

 Kareem Lewis

-Instructor in Theatre & Dance view full profile
+Instructor in Theatre & Dance [email protected] view full profile

-Dancing and training that allow your body to be a vessel for expression through dance is what really drew me to ballet specifically.
+Allowing your body to be a vessel for expression, that’s what drew me specifically to classical ballet

 Past Performances